librato/librato-rails/README.md

 ## Troubleshooting

-Note that it may take 2-3 minutes for the first results to show up in your Metrics account after you have started your servers with `librato-rails` enabled.
+Note that it may take 2-3 minutes for the first results to show up in your Metrics account after you have started your servers with `librato-rails` enabled and the first request has been received.

 If you want to get more information about `librato-rails` submissions to the Metrics service you can set your `log_level` to `debug` (see [configuration](https://github.com/librato/librato-rails/wiki/Configuration)) to get detailed information added to your logs about the settings `librato-rails` is seeing at startup and when it is submitting.